Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/DocsDeploy.md

 When debugging, you may need to build your program but not upload it.
 To do this, run `fgo build` without a version number.
 Formula Go will then build your program in the `pkg/snapshot` directory without uploading.

+We can learn more about the `fgo build` command by running `fgo build --help`:

 ```bash
 $ fgo build --help
 NAME:
    fgo build - build binaries, upload them, and update the brew formula.